traebracy/traebracy/README.md

 ## About Me

+favorite programming language: Python for intuitive, fast thinking & Java for organization and reliability.

 Before focusing deeply on software engineering, I worked as an RBT supporting children in ABA while pursuing my undergraduate degree in Computer Science.
 That experience shaped how I think about technology, care, accessibility, and the systems people rely on every day.

 I want to build software that helps neurodivergent people, caregivers, and behavioral health teams through structured, meaningful, and accessible tools.